Thailand Shortens Visa Free Stay for Tourists

 • 60-day stamp on arrival at all international airports and land borders

-• 30-day extension available at local immigration offices (for a total of 90 days)
+• 30-day extension available at local immigration offices (for a total of up to 90 days)

-• Thailand Digital Arrival Card (TDAC) required within 72 hours of entry
+• Thailand Digital Arrival Card (TDAC) required before arrival

 • Airlines are still boarding passengers based on the 60-day rule